The Berger’s research agenda for this decade focuses on

 Rural Poverty and Children’s Development

 Children growing up in poverty face unique challenges.
 What are potential risk and protective factors?
 This project is a longitudinal project that tracks children since they were 9 years (they are now 24!).
 We are currently investigating how early experiences in life shape adjustment in early adulthood.

 With funding from NIH, we are exploring whether improving adolescents’ emotion regulation abilities would influence health behaviors.

-Collaborators: Dr. Michael Otto, Boston University
+Collaborator: Dr. Michael Otto, Boston University

 Mechanisms of Health Disparities

 In this project, we examine racial and ethnic differences in health disparities, as well as their mechanisms.

 Collaborator: Dr. Tom Fuller-Rowell, Auburn University

 We are investigating the physiological and neurobiological underpinnings of self-control abilities, as well as examining parenting practices which may influence the abilities in children.